About the Host School

 About the A Level Centre

-The A level Centre at Zhenhai High School has grown over the last 4 years, and we now have 270 students on roll.
+The A level Centre at Zhenhai High School has around 200 students on roll.
 Our students are selected by ability following the successful completion of examinations in mathematics and oral English.
-Competition is very strong for the 90 places on offer each year, and we often have 4/5 applicants for every place.
+Competition is very strong for the 60+ places on offer each year, and we often have 4/5 applicants for every place.
 The main school has plans to grow the school further over the next few years.

 Our examination results are outstanding and the majority achieve Grades A* to C at IGCSE, AS and A2 level.
-All of our students are highly motivated, and all of them go to University if the USA and the UK, a smaller number go to Canada and Australia.
+All of our students are highly motivated, and all of them go to University in the USA and the UK, a smaller number go to Canada, Hong Kong and Australia.

 Our students are also successful participants in a wide range of extracurricular activities, and many have achieved success in national and international competitions.
-Over recent years our students have also been very successful across all of the Dipont sponsored competitions, and in 2012-13 our teams won the Video Challenge and Stem Competition.
-Every summer a number of our students participate in summers schools in Europe and North America.
+Over recent years our students have also been very successful across all of the Dipont sponsored competitions.
+Every summer a number of our students participate in summer schools in Europe and North America.

 All of our international teachers are very happy in the school, and many comment that it is the best place by far that they have taught in.
 They feel enriched and valued by their work, and they enjoy working in the school.